Schneider Electric (EPA:SU) Given a €97.00 Price Target by Deutsche Bank Analysts

-Deutsche Bank set a €97.00 ($114.12) target price on Schneider Electric (EPA:SU) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+Schneider Electric (EPA:SU) received a €97.00 ($114.12) target price from equities researchers at Deutsche Bank in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage presently has a “neutral” rating on the stock.
+Deutsche Bank’s target price would indicate a potential downside of 8.49% from the stock’s previous close.

 Schneider Electric SE provides energy management and automation solutions worldwide.
 It operates through four businesses: Low Voltage, Medium Voltage, Secure Power, and Industrial Automation.
 The Low Voltage business provides low voltage power and building automation products and solutions that address the needs of various end markets from buildings to industries and infrastructure to data centers.